 - Sand, seal, and varnish wood whenever possible as treated woods are not as attractive to these pests as they can’t as easily locate a crack or crevice in the wood in order to deposit their eggs.

 - Treat unfinished wood with Boracare and Timbor which will prevent newly hatched larvae from entering the wood.

-- Ensure proper ventilation in damp areas including proper air flow (both in and out) to carry away moisture.
+- Ensure proper ventilation in damp areas including proper airflow (both in and out) to carry away moisture.

 - Inspect older furniture every six months or so for exit holes (caused by the beetles as they tunnel through).

-- If you identify a hole or tunnel, be sure to mark or seal the holes and vacuum up any powder or debris (infestations will often be marked by a dust that looks like that of fresh-cut wood).
+- If you identify a hole or tunnel, be sure to mark or seal the holes and vacuum up any powder or debris (infestations will often be marked by a speck of dust that looks like that of fresh-cut wood).
 Recheck the wood for new holes every few months thereafter.

 How long do powderpost beetles live?